Pay Surveys – Eight Questions and Answers

 A question that often arises is whether market conditions can be used as a justified argument.
 Short answer: yes, with some reservations.
 It's common for companies to cite differences in supply and demand in the labor market as a reason for two (otherwise equivalent) jobs having different salaries.
 However, merely referring to market conditions is not enough; this requires backing up with a more detailed analysis.

 Does the salary mapping feel cumbersome and time-consuming?
 Do you wish there was a smarter way?
-Our web-based HR system, Flex HRM, is designed to make the process as smooth as possible, with all data in one place and an educational workflow for all steps of mapping – from job evaluation to action plan.
-Contact us for more information!
+Our web-based HR system, Flex HRM, is designed to make the process as smooth as possible, with all data in one place and an educational workflow for all steps of your pay surveys – from job evaluation to action plan.

 You may also be interested in